avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 3. Patented FLASH techniques for implementing S/W updates on small FLASH devices, and CPUs with small RAM.

-4. Invented a technique for _dynamically_ loading a large static FLASH database into an embedded system that could be larger than RAM that does not violate any Misra C restrictions, with the help of preprocessing tools such as Jinja2 or Pyexpander.
+4. Invented a technique for _dynamically_ loading a large static FLASH database into an embedded system that could be larger than RAM that does not violate any Misra C restrictions, with the help of preprocessing tools such as _Jinja2_ or _Pyexpander_.

 5. Invented a simple technique to obfuscate photographs using [GIMP](https://en.wikipedia.org/wiki/GIMP) filters while remaining easily recognizable by a young child, but not recognizable by photographic database software.

 6. Invented highly accurate [fuzzy logic](https://en.wikipedia.org/wiki/Fuzzy_logic) classifier used to discover [rooted]( https://en.wikipedia.org/wiki/Rooting_(Android) ) _Android_ devices.

-7. Showed how trivial [Virtual Machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) attacks could disrupt Digital Rights Management (DRM) protection, and how the [QEMU]( https://en.wikipedia.org/wiki/QEMU ) VM could disrupt the [cryptographic nonce]( https://en.wikipedia.org/wiki/Cryptographic_nonce ) mechanism which allowed subscriber IDs to be shared by a confederacy of pirates.
+7. Showed how trivial [Virtual Machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) attacks could disrupt _Digital Rights Management (DRM)_ protection, and how the [QEMU]( https://en.wikipedia.org/wiki/QEMU ) VM could disrupt the [cryptographic nonce]( https://en.wikipedia.org/wiki/Cryptographic_nonce ) mechanism which allowed subscriber IDs to be shared by a confederacy of pirates.

 8. Invented a generic font modification technique in order to make them understandable by dyslexics.

 9. Invented a technique that enabled the blind to "see" and navigate digital maps and to explore mathematical functions on standard PCs and smartphones with a sound card and the addition of a consumer grade graphics tablet via the use of custom S/W that runs on a standard web browser with [SVG](https://www.w3schools.com/graphics/svg_intro.asp) support.

-10. Invented bioinformatic [PCR](https://www.youtube.com/watch?v=db0HzFTJtCs) algorithms that (1) can accurately detect the "Ct" of an assay with high levels of "inhibition" via the use of an AI threshold algorithm instead of the classic functional analysis technique, and (2) can trivially clean an assay of systematic "noise" especially where the assay contains significant inhibition.
+10. Invented _bioinformatic_ [PCR](https://www.youtube.com/watch?v=db0HzFTJtCs) algorithms that (1) can accurately detect the "Ct" of an _assay_ with high levels of _inhibition_ via the use of an AI threshold algorithm instead of the classic functional analysis technique, and (2) can trivially clean an _assay_ of _systematic noise_ especially where the _assay_ contains significant _inhibition_.
 Note that the project took only 2 months, even though I had zero formal background in microbiology and genetics.
 I received intensive mentoring from domain experts.
+I saved the client's project from bankruptcy.

 11. Invented a network protocol for hybrid cable modems with a dialup upstream and RF downstream, where the "edge router" controlled access to both the dialup and RF networks, which enabled the edge router's ARP table to be dynamically modified when a modem logged on and off.